An American Tail: Fievel Goes West: Box office

 According to The Washington Post, Fievel Goes West tied with For the Boys (1991) for "the dubious if unofficial distinction of the fastest failure of a big-budget holiday movie".
 Some journalists and film executives attributed the film's weak box office to the intense competition it faced with Beauty and the Beast.
 However, it wasn't competing with the Disney production in Canada, and it failed there too according to a Universal executive, who also blamed Spielberg's lack of involvement in the marketing due to being too busy on Hook.
 Another official of the company explained that he had little faith in the project, describing it as "charmless" and its animation "pedestrian".
 Other writers blamed it on the content.
-Dennis Hunt suggested "the complex story line and the scary villains didn't quite click with the kiddies", and Bernard Weinraub wrote that "even children were not especially interested in an old-fashioned animated movie".
+Dennis Hunt suggested that "the complex story line and the scary villains didn't quite click with the kiddies", and Bernard Weinraub wrote that "even children were not especially interested in an old-fashioned animated movie".
 Steven Hulett of the union Motion Picture Screen Cartoonists opined that the low performances of both Fievel Goes West and We're Back!: A Dinosaur Story (1993) resulted from the poor quality of their stories, "and animation is a story-driven art form".
 He attributed this to Spielberg's busy schedule, meaning he didn't have enough time to focus on animation.